CederGroupHub/smol/README.md

     python setup.py develop --use-cython

 #### Contributing
-Pretty please consider contributing if you have even the slightest idea.
+Please consider contributing if you have even the slightest idea.
 The very best software comes from collaborative efforts.

-* In case you have an idea, recommendation, problem or found a bug, but nothing actually down on code, use the issue tracker here.
+* In case you have an idea, recommendation, problem or found a bug, but nothing actually down on code, use the [issue tracker](https://github.com/CederGroupHub/smol/issues).

 * If you have lovely bits of code you want to contribute then please fork + pull request [github-flow](https://guides.github.com/introduction/flow/) or [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) style.